 “Israeli breakfast” plate – found in every café in Israel, this plate has everything good – eggs per the diner’s request, usually 8 (!) different cheeses and condiments, fresh Israeli salad, and a bread basket filled with all you can eat (and more) bread and pastries.

-No one can decide which one is the true flagship breakfast of Israel, and even though it’s tempting to try, we prefer it stays undecided – so we have an excuse to taste them over and over again.
-Ultimately, the vast variety of choices represents Israeli diversity in the best (and yummy) way possible.
+No one can decide which one is the authentic flagship breakfast of Israel, and even though it’s tempting to try, we prefer it stays undecided – so we have an excuse to taste them over and over again.
+Ultimately, the vast choices represent Israeli diversity in the best (and yummy) way possible.
 And hey, breakfast comes at least once a day!